project-ncl/pp-integrator/README.md

 - Maintenance
 - Unsupported

+Additionally, the endpoints `/api/products` and `/api/releases` return sets of strings representing all product shortnames and all release shortnames, respectively.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: